jakob1379/postmodern-python/template/README.md

 ```

 ## 🦺 CI/CD
-This has Github Actions setup for Pull Requests and for Release to PyPI.
+This has GitHub Actions set up for pull requests and for releases to PyPI.
 1. The [pr.yml](.github/workflows/pr.yml) workflow will run on any new Pull Request.
-Change some code, open a PR and wait for teh green tick!
+Change some code, open a PR and wait for the green tick!

 2. The [release.yml](.github/workflows/release.yml) is for releasing packages to PyPI.
-It is currently set up to to run only when you create a new [Release](https://docs.github.com/en/repositories/releasing-projects-on-github/managing-releases-in-a-repository).
+It is currently set up to run only when you create a new [Release](https://docs.github.com/en/repositories/releasing-projects-on-github/managing-releases-in-a-repository).
 But you can change that!

 ### Docker